arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 The `ServerT` type family completely ignores the `path` argument!
-In the implementation of the `route` function, if we didn't have the `Proxy layout` arguement, we wouldn't be able to use the `path` argument at all!
+In the implementation of the `route` function, if we didn't have the `Proxy layout` argument, we wouldn't be able to use the `path` argument at all!

 ## Conclusion